JohnstonJ/dv-toolbox/README.md

 - `just`: List all available recipes.
 - `just base-deps`: Install C++ packages and binary tools.
 Must be manually run before other recipes below, with the exception of `just check`.
-- `just check`: Run all checks and build all packages with the debug profile.
+- `just verify`: Run all checks and build all packages with the debug profile.
 - `just coverage`: Test all packages with code coverage.
 An HTML report is generated, along with an `lcov` file that the Visual Studio Code Coverage Gutters extension is configured to look for.
 - `just test`: Test all packages; you may also pass a test name as a recipe parameter.
 - `just doc`: Build crate documentation.